Ginnay/CBLRR/README.md

 ### 3. Output variables

-There are five output variables:
+There are five output variables.
+Please see the /Outut folder and the following details.

 * `NMI`: the Normalized Mutual Information of clustering results.